 In addition to the above aerobic activities, adults should also aim to do a minimum of two sessions of muscle-strengthening activities per week.
-However, these should not be on consecutive days.

 You can do the exercises one after another to complete a session.
 Or, you can split a session up over a day in, say, bouts of 10 minutes.

-What about older people, children and teenagers, and pregnant women?
+What about older people and pregnant women?

 If you are over the age of 65 you should still aim to do the same amount of aerobic activity and muscle-strengthening activity as younger adults, depending on your ability.
-As well as this, a particular goal for older people should be, where possible, to do activities to help with flexibility and balance.This is to help reduce the risk of falls, and injury from falls.
+As well as this, a particular goal for older people should be, where possible, to do activities to help with flexibility and balance.This is to help reduce the risk of falls and injury from falls.
 Examples of activities to help flexibility include yoga, housework such as vacuuming, and DIY.
 Examples of activities to help balance include dancing, t'ai chi or keep fit classes.
 Special keep fit classes for older people are available in many areas and will usually include activities for flexibility and balance.